byu-biophysics/tomogram-datasets/docs/docs/index.md

 # tomogram_datasets

 Welcome to the documentation for the `tomogram_datasets` module.
 This module simplifies tasks dealing with tomograms and their respective annotations.
-In particular, it is useful in the [BYU Biophysics Group](https://byu-biophysics.github.io/) as a tool to easily access tomograms on BYU's supercomputer (see [Supercomputer Utils](supercomputer_utils)).
+In particular, it is useful in the [BYU Biophysics Group](https://byu-biophysics.github.io/) as a tool to easily access tomograms on BYU's supercomputer (see [Supercomputer Utilities](/supercomputer_utils)).

 ## Installation
 Install with pip: